Z3TA/webide/README.txt

 "LCD Text" / sub-pixel-antialas
 --------------------------------
-This is the default on most systems/OS.
+This is the default on most operating systems.
 But some people might see "rainbows".
 If you take a screen-shot and zoom in, you will notice the text edges has red, green or blue colors!
 This works because each pixel on LCD monitors has a red, green and blue line!